It should come as no surprise that the Duggar family is worth a lot of money.

 Adding Up

-The Duggars filmed 229 episodes of 19 Kids & Counting, and thus far, they’ve shot 53 episodes of Counting On, meaning as a family, they’ve earned over $11 million from their reality TV work.
+The Duggars filmed 229 episodes of 19 Kids & Counting, and but only 96 episodes of Counting On, meaning as a family, they earned over $11 million from their reality TV work.
+According to Jill Duggar, the kids never saw a dime, and Jim Bob kept all that cash.

 Flipping Out

-Real estate has also proven massively lucrative for the Duggars, with Jim Bob getting his kids involved in the family business while they’re still in their teens.
+Real estate has also proven massively lucrative for Jim Bob, and the patriarch starts using his sons as free labor while they’re still in their teens.

 Growing Up, Cashing In

-For example, Jim Bob recently helped 16-year-old Jason Duggar purchase a $33,000 three-bedroom house in Prairie Grove, Arkansas so that the boy can renovate it and sell it for much more.
+But he also helps them learn the business.
+For example, when Jason Duggar was just 16, Jim Bob helped hi, purchase a $33,000 three-bedroom house in Prairie Grove, Arkansas so that the boy could renovate it and sell it for much more.

 Going Too Far?